mixxorz/GarageBard/README.md

 Send keystrokes to the game to play the song.

-Normally, GarageBard sends these keystrokes directly to the game instance, but if it's unable to find the game instance, the keystrokes are sent to the frontmost window.
+Normally, GarageBard sends keystrokes directly to the game instance, but if it's unable to find the game instance, keystrokes are sent to the frontmost window.

+If a MIDI controller is connected, inputs will be sent as keystrokes to the game.

 **Listen**

 Listen to the song using GarageBard's synthesizer.

 Useful for auditioning songs before performing them in game.

+If a MIDI controller is connected, inputs will be played using GarageBard's synthesizer.

 **Loop song**